 How To Protect Your Dog From Second-Hand Smoke

 In order to protect your dog from the risk of their developing a smoking-related illness, you must take steps to end their potential exposure to all forms of tobacco smoke.
 Smokers who share their homes with pets should smoke outside and take extra caution when disposing of cigarette butts so that their pets can’t later consume them.
-Ask anyone who takes care of your pet about their smoking habits, and make sure to tour any pet-sitting or pet day care facilities keeping in mind tobacco awareness.
+Ask anyone who takes care of your pet about their smoking habits, and makes sure to tour any pet-sitting or pet daycare facilities keeping in mind tobacco awareness.

 Many people seeking to stop smoking or reduce the impact of their nicotine habit on the people and pets around them turn to e-cigarettes in place of tobacco, and whilst the safety of e-cigarettes on the whole is something that is still not definitively understood, vaping rather than smoking is widely thought to pose a much lower risk to others than combustible smoking.

-However, if you do vape e-cigarettes, take care to keep the liquids that you vape well out of the reach of your dog; some of these liquids are sweetly scented or flavoured, which can encourage dogs to try to eat them, and if ingested, can quickly lead to poisoning and again, a significant health risk.
+However, if you do vape e-cigarettes, take care to keep the liquids that you vape well out of the reach of your dog; some of these liquids are sweetly scented or flavored, which can encourage dogs to try to eat them, and if ingested, can quickly lead to poisoning and again, a significant health risk.

 The best thing you can do for your dog is to try and decrease the number of cigarettes you smoke and eventually you will be able to cut this habit out entirely.
 When you stop smoking, the damaging effects of smoking will also abate with time, and this is why you should take some serious steps towards quitting smoking.
 You will also be saving your furry friend’s life too!